Kiwi sports star fights at Court of Appeal to keep name secret in international drug conspiracy case

 Heron argued the decision not to charge his client implied there was inadequate evidence to charge him.

-He said because of this the sport star couldn't defend himself at trial and would endure a trial by media if ever publicly named.
+He said because of this the sports star couldn't defend himself at trial and would endure a trial by media if ever publicly named.

 Today, Heron said his client "strongly denies the allegations" now that he has had a chance to see them.